Xania Monet

-Xania Monet is an artificial intelligence singer created by the American poet-turned-lyricist Telisha "Nikki" Jones.
-The song "How Was I Supposed to Know?” was the first AI song to enter a Billboard radio airplay chart, entering Adult R&B Airplay at number 30.
-It also charted on Hot R&B Songs at 20, while her song "Let Go, Let God" peaked at number 3 on the Hot Gospel Songs.
+Xania Monet is an artificial intelligence music project generated by Telisha "Nikki" Jones, starting in 2025.
+The song "How Was I Supposed to Know?" was the first AI song to enter a Billboard radio airplay chart, entering Adult R&B Airplay at number 30; it also charted on Hot R&B Songs, at 20.
+The song "Let Go, Let God" peaked at number 3 on Billboard's Hot Gospel Songs.

 Jones, from Mississippi, writes the lyrics for Monet herself, and uses Suno to generate the music.
+A music video for "How Was I Supposed to Know?" uses live-action footage.
 Following a bidding war, Monet was signed to Hallwood Media for $3 million.
 Singer-songwriter Kehlani criticized the deal, saying that she felt Jones was "doing none of the work".